Google Antigravity vs GitHub Copilot

 Technical Specifications

-| Feature | GitHub Copilot | Google Antigravity |
+| Feature | Google Antigravity | GitHub Copilot |

 |---|---|---|

-| Core AI Model(s) | Powered by a variety of generative AI models from GitHub, OpenAI, and Microsoft.
-Specific models available depend on the user's plan, including Claude 3.5 Sonnet, GPT-4.1 (Free), Claude 3.7/4 Sonnet, Gemini 2.5 Pro (Pro), and Claude Opus 4, o3 (Pro+). | Powered by Google's Gemini 3 Pro model as default, with support for Anthropic's Claude Sonnet 4.5 and OpenAI's GPT-OSS for flexible model selection. |
+| Core AI Model(s) | Powered by Google's Gemini 3 Pro model as default, with support for Anthropic's Claude Sonnet 4.5 and OpenAI's GPT-OSS for flexible model selection. | Powered by a variety of generative AI models from GitHub, OpenAI, and Microsoft.
+Specific models available depend on the user's plan, including Claude 3.5 Sonnet, GPT-4.1 (Free), Claude 3.7/4 Sonnet, Gemini 2.5 Pro (Pro), and Claude Opus 4, o3 (Pro+). |

-| Context Window | Context is derived from the code within your editor, focusing on the lines immediately surrounding your cursor, other open files in your workspace, and the URLs of relevant repositories or file paths to provide relevant suggestions. | Supports large context windows through Gemini 3 Pro's advanced architecture, with multimodal processing of code, images, and design mocks. |
+| Context Window | Supports large context windows through Gemini 3 Pro's advanced architecture, with multimodal processing of code, images, and design mocks. | Context is derived from the code within your editor, focusing on the lines immediately surrounding your cursor, other open files in your workspace, and the URLs of relevant repositories or file paths to provide relevant suggestions. |

-| Deployment Options | Available as an extension for major IDEs including Visual Studio Code, Visual Studio, Neovim, Xcode, Eclipse, and the JetBrains suite.
-It also integrates with the GitHub CLI, GitHub Mobile, and directly into the GitHub.com interface for Enterprise users. | Available as a downloadable desktop application for Windows, macOS, and Linux.
-Currently in public preview with enterprise features planned. |
+| Deployment Options | Available as a downloadable desktop application for Windows, macOS, and Linux.
+Currently in public preview with enterprise features planned. | Available as an extension for major IDEs including Visual Studio Code, Visual Studio, Neovim, Xcode, Eclipse, and the JetBrains suite.
+It also integrates with the GitHub CLI, GitHub Mobile, and directly into the GitHub.com interface for Enterprise users. |

-| Offline Mode | No, GitHub Copilot requires a constant internet connection to function.
-It sends code snippets and context to GitHub's cloud servers for processing and cannot generate suggestions while offline. | Limited offline capabilities; core agentic features require cloud connectivity for AI model inference and agent orchestration. |
+| Offline Mode | Limited offline capabilities; core agentic features require cloud connectivity for AI model inference and agent orchestration. | No, GitHub Copilot requires a constant internet connection to function.
+It sends code snippets and context to GitHub's cloud servers for processing and cannot generate suggestions while offline. |

 Core Features Comparison